Cosmological dynamics of multifield dark energy: Explicit models

 In \cref{fig:p_init,fig:p_r_init,fig:exp_init,fig:exp_r_init} of the previous sections, where we presented examples of the phase-space trajectory of dark energy fields for different power-law and hyperbolic metrics and for different initial conditions, we have also provided the largest value of the constant $c$ that is allowed by each trajectory.
-These are the values labeled by `dSB' in the figures and are obtained by computing the quantity
+These are the values labeled by ``dSB'' (for de Sitter Bound) in the figures and are obtained by computing the quantity

 over the entire field evolution of each trajectory.
 The figures show that all the trajectories satisfy the de Sitter swampland conjecture with a $c=\mathcal{O}(1)$, except the ones corresponding to power-law metrics with $p=0$ and $p=1$, for which \cref{fig:p_init,fig:p_r_init} show that the de Sitter condition is violated at some point during the evolution of the fields.